Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

   * [Mozilla Developer, querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) - for learning about and using querySelector in my code.
   * [Mozilla Developer, includes() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes) - used in text input validation section to check if the input string includes any spaces.
-  * [Mozilla Developer, setTimeout() method](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) - used for setting a timer to hide and show elements, for example, during the round's result display.
+  * [Mozilla Developer, setTimeout() method](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout) - used for setting a timer to hide and show elements for a specific amount of time, for example, during the rounds result display.
-  * [Mozilla Developer,Array.form()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) - used to convert the NodeList (returned by querySelectorAll()) into a proper array.
+  * [Mozilla Developer,Array.form()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) - used to convert the NodeList (returned by `querySelectorAll()`) into a proper array to be able to use array methods.
-  * [Mozilla Developer, reload()](https://developer.mozilla.org/en-US/docs/Web/API/Location/reload) - used for reloading the page in quitContinue() function, when the user wants to quit the game
+  * [Mozilla Developer, reload()](https://developer.mozilla.org/en-US/docs/Web/API/Location/reload) - used for reloading the page in `quitContinue()` function, when the user wants to quit the game.
-  * [Mozilla Developer, rotate()](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate) and [Mozilla Developer,rotateY()](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotateY) - used in css for rotating the .user-pick and .computer-pick around the z-axis and y-axis.
+  * [Mozilla Developer, rotate()](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate) and [Mozilla Developer,rotateY()](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotateY) - used in css for rotating the `.user-pick` and `.computer-pick` around the z-axis and y-axis.
   * [TutorialsTonight, JavaScript forEach querySelectorAll](https://www.tutorialstonight.com/javascript-queryselectorall-foreach#foreach) - used for manipulating all elements within a specific class;
   ```javascript
   document.querySelectorAll(".final-result-display").forEach(element => {